Medical

 IIT Kharagpur has developed ‘Matri Seva’- a database software, free of cost for keeping patients’ details.
 The software has been hosted in the Microsoft Cloud-based server to provide easy access to all our centres and doctors.

 The physician’s consultations are done from the Hub of Vivek Sanjivani in Varanasi or from the Doctor’s dwelling place.
 Several Physicians from Kolkata, Anand (Gujarat), Pune and Noida are extending help in treatment of patients.
-The total number of people treated during April 2022 to March 2023 was 16079 through STUs.
+The total number of people treated during April 2023 to March 2024 was 20,259 through STUs.
 All received free medicine from the remote STUs except in a few cases.
-Pathological tests like Blood Pressure, haemoglobin% by colour card, Random Blood Sugar (RBS) are done for the patients above 30 years of age.
-Total number of patients treated in villages through Stationary Telemedicine Units (STUs) during April 2022 to March 2023 is given in a table:
+Pathological tests like Blood Pressure, Random Blood Sugar (RBS) are done for the patients above 30 years of age.
+Total number of patients treated in villages through Stationary Telemedicine Units (STUs) during April 2023 to March 2024 is given in a table:

 STUs